rust-lang/keyword-generics-initiative/explainer/effect-generic-trait-declarations.md

 This RFC reasons about effects as being in one of four states:

-- __always:__ This is when an effect is always present.
+- __Always:__ This is when an effect is always present.
 For example: if a function implements some kind of concurrency operations, it may always want to be async.
 This is signaled by the existing meaning of the `async fn` notation.
-- __sometimes:__ This is when an effect may sometimes be present.
+- __Maybe__: This is when an effect may sometimes be present.
 This will apply to most traits in the stdlib.
 For example, if we want to write an async version of the `Read` trait its associated methods will also want to be `async`.
-- __never:__ This is when an effect is never present.
+- __Not__: This is when an effect is never present.
 For example:
   `Iterator::size_hint` will likely *never* want to be async, even if the trait and most methods are async.
 In order for methods to be available in the effectful implementatin of the trait, they have to be marked as never carrying the effect.
-- __skip:__ This RFC represents an MVP for effect generics.
+- __Skip:__ This RFC represents an MVP for effect generics.
 Some methods will want to return concrete types which themselves may want to carry an effect.
 By default these are ignored until we're ready to define an effectful version of the trait.